Generic spectrum of the weighted Laplacian operator on Cayley graphs: Introduction

 \section{Introduction}

 Spectra of graphs have received much attention since its foundations were laid in the fifties and sixties of the 20\textsuperscript{th} century.
-The reason for that is a wealth of applied problems that can be posed as spectra problems on graphs.

-In this work, the spectra of a graph is reffered to as the set of eigenvalues of a ``Laplacian" operator.
+The interest in spectral properties can be explained by the large number of related applied problems.
+In this work, the considered spectrum of a graph is the set of eigenvalues of a ``Laplacian" operator.
 However, there exists no canonical notion of Laplacian operator on graphs, although some of them are quite common.
+The Laplacian operator that we assume here is a weighted Laplacian $\Delta_w$ on graphs acting on real or complex functions defined on its vertices.
+The operator $\Delta_w$ applied to a function $f$ can be written as

+Here, $x$ and $y$ are vertices of the graph, $y \sim x$ stands for the adjacency of $y$ and $x$, \textit{i.e.}, the existence of the edge $\{x,y\}$, and $w(x,y)$ is a positive weight of $\{x,y\}$.

-In this work we deal with a weighted Laplacian on graphs, see~\S\ref{laplacian-original}.
-The basics spectral properties for this operator on finite graphs are well known in the literature.
+The basic spectral properties for this operator on finite graphs are well known in the literature.

-The most famous result of generic properties of the Laplacian operator on Riemannian manifolds was proved by Uhlenbeck \cite{uhlenbeck1976}, namely, the eigenvalues are generically simple in the space of $ C^k $-Riemannian metrics.
-Recently, many works have been addressed to this question on the setting of graphs, see \cite{berkolaiko2017,berkolaiko2018,friedlander2005,poignard2017}.
+A remarkable and well-known result on generic properties of the Laplacian operator on Riemannian manifolds proved by Uhlenbeck \cite{uhlenbeck1976} shows that the eigenvalues are generically simple in the space of $ C^k $-Riemannian metrics.
+Roughly speaking, it means that up to a small perturbation of the metric the eigenvalues are always simple.
+Recently, many works have addressed this question on the setting of graphs, see \cite{berkolaiko2017,berkolaiko2018,friedlander2005,poignard2017}.

-In the presence of symmetry (the operator commutes with a group $G$ of unitary operators) we can not expect simplicity of eigenvalues of the Laplacian since the real eigenspaces are orthogonal representations of the group $G$.
-This situation occur, for instance, when in a Riemannian Manifold one restricts to metrics such that the isometry group contains a group $G$ fixed.
-Therefore, it can be conjectured that for a generic metric all real eigenspaces are irreducible representations of $G$.
-This question was addressed in many works in the literature, see \cite{berkolaiko2017,berkolaiko2018,marrocos2019,petrecca2019,zelditch1990}.